rabbitmq/rabbitmq-website/site/ldap.md

 sudo apt-get install -y erlang-eldap
 </pre>

+LDAP support **cannot** be used on Erlang installations where the library is not available.

-Please see the [Erlang compatibility guide](/which-erlang.html) to learn more.
+Please see the [Erlang compatibility guide](which-erlang.html) to learn more.

 ## <a id="enabling-the-plugin" class="anchor" href="#enabling-the-plugin">Enabling the Plugin</a>